bowdenk7/attach-container-blog/README.md

 ## devcontainer.json

-So you've seen how powerful it can be to work in VS Code running in the container, but currently every time we attach we have to reopen our project folder.
+You've seen how powerful it can be to work in VS Code running in the container, but currently every time we attach we have to reopen our project folder.
 `devcontainer.json` is a config file that allows us to tell VS Code how to initiate the remote session, so we can use it to make sure our project folder is always open when we attach.

 You can generate a `devcontainer.json` by running `Remote-Containers: Create Container Configuration File...` from the command palette.